 *Author never thought he’d say this.
 Subject to editorial update.

 Gwen stands at the pinnacle of ITU racing (you probably know it better as Olympic-distance racing) as the reigning 2014 world champion.
 In reaching that top spot, she became the first woman in history to win five ITU races in a row, with her streak culminating with a win at the season-ending ITU Grand Championship in Edmonton, Alberta.
-This makes Gwen America’s best hope for its first triathlon gold medal by a man or a woman in next year’s Olympic Games in Rio de Janeiro.
+This makes Gwen America’s best hope for its first triathlon gold medal by a man or woman in next year’s Olympic Games in Rio de Janeiro.

-Given her already long record of excellence, the USAT would be foolish if they didn’t take advantage of Gwen’s sky’s-the-limit marketing potential when the Rio Olympics come around.
-With the USAT’s support (and maybe a talented agent) Gwen could become the face of triathlon, and possibly take the sport to new heights of popularity, expanding it into demographics beyond the ancient forty-year-old men like me who presently dominate the sport.
+Given her already long record of excellence, the USAT would be foolish if they didn’t take advantage of Gwen’s massive marketing potential when the Rio Olympics come around.
+With the USAT’s support (and maybe a talented agent) Gwen could become the face of triathlon, and possibly take the sport to new heights of popularity, expanding it into demographics beyond the old forty-year-old men like me who presently dominate the sport.

 I started running in 2002, a year before I went to college.
 I signed up for the Chicago Marathon, my hometown race.
 As a graduation gift, my brother gave me the book “4 months to a 4 Hour Marathon.”
 I opened up the first page and it read: